TENTATIVE SYMPOSIUM SCHEDULE

 Finance, Accountability and Transparency

 Being on a DMO Board is about more than just sales and marketing.
-CFO by design’s Julie Hart will help you to learn how to fulfill your fiduciary responsibilities while also learning about the unique financial intricacies of a DMO.
+CFO by Design’s Julie Hart will help you to learn how to fulfill your fiduciary responsibilities…while also learning about the unique financial intricacies of a DMO.

 • Uses and restrictions on funding streams

-• Fiduciary responsibilities of board officers/members
+• Fiduciary responsibilities of Board officers and members

 • Understanding financial statements (what you should be receiving) and the purpose and limitations of audits